BijoySingh/AndroidBasicsLibrary/README.md

     recyclerView.setAdapter(adapter);
 ```

 A full fledged example can be seen in my [TutorialApp](https://github.com/BijoySingh/TutorialApp).
+The class ```RVAdapter``` is well documented to understand the other helper functions.

 ## Database Support
 Adding database setup is super simple.
 You have to do very little work!